ogsadmin/ctrlx-automation-sdk/README.md

 This section is relevant for SDK V3.6 and OS version V3.6.1 (automation core V3.6.1).

-- App application data cleanup

-  Uninstalling an application does not correctly clean up the application data folder at `/var/snap/rexroth-solutions/common/solutions/DefaultSolution/configurations/appdata/<appname>`.
-If the layout of the app data changes (or some mistake happens during development), then this must be deleted manually.

 ## Hints

 The following might come in handy to debug your snaps on a physical device: